Please Note: This post may contain affiliate links. Please see our disclaimer for more information.

 Why Do Catchers Need to Protect Their Forearms?

 Carlos's story is a familiar one for catchers.
-Playing behind the dish can be grueling with all types of opportunity to get hurt during practice or a game.
+Playing behind the dish can be grueling with all types of opportunities to get hurt during practice or a game.

 This is why catchers have the most protective gear of anyone on the diamond - by a long shot.